PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-variant.rst

 A |PrefabVariant|_ is a prefab_ that extends other prefab_.
 This is a concept similar to the |Unity|_ **prefab variants** so we use the same name.
 However, like everything else in the |SceneEditor|_, the best way to understand the |PrefabVariant|_ is looking into the generated code.
 Then you realize that a variant of a prefab_ is a sub-class of the prefab_ class.

-A |PrefabVariant|_ inherits the properties and values of the base prefab_, however, you can can unlock the properties and modify them.
+A |PrefabVariant|_ inherits the properties and values of the base prefab_, however, you can unlock the properties and modify them.

 `Learn more about set unlock a prefab property <prefab-set-properties.html>`_.

 You can create a |PrefabVariant|_ very easy, the only thing you need is to use a prefab_ as the `prefab object <prefab-object.html>`_ of the prefab_ file.

-Let's say we want to create a purple skinned |PrefabVariant|_ of the **Dragon** prefab_.
+Let's say we want to create a purple-skinned |PrefabVariant|_ of the **Dragon** prefab_.
 These are the steps:

 #.
 Create a new prefab_ file, named **PurpleDragon**.
 Learn `how to create a prefab file <prefab-new-file.html>`_.